stefdebarros/ProjectInsight/README.md

 ## Brazil COVID19: ALL patients data, hospitalized or not

 As you may not know, in Brazil, healthcare is universal and free for everyone.
 This is important because it limits biases in healthcare data since (theoretically) there is no reason for someone sick not to enter the healthcare system.

+Another important point, it is that at the very early stage of the COVID19 outbreak, Brazil officials took advantage of an existing flu surveillance system to extent this system to COVID19, thus providing a wealth of data (age, sex, ethnicity, state of residence, comorbidities, symptoms, vaccinal status, etc), data consistent across the board.

+This data is available through